 This clause of GB/T 4706.1-2024 is replaced by the following.

-This document specifies the safety requirements for stationary cooking ranges, hobs, ovens and similar appliances.
+This standard deals with the safety of stationary electric cooking ranges, hobs, ovens and similar appliances for household use,

-——induction wok elements;
+– induction wok elements;

-——pyrolytic self-cleaning ovens;
+– pyrolytic self-cleaning ovens;

-As far as is practicable, this document deals with the common hazards presented by appliances that are encountered by all persons in and around the home.
+As far as is practicable, this standard deals with the common hazards presented by appliances that are encountered by all persons in and around the home.
 However, in general, it does not take into account

 • physical, sensory or mental capabilities; or